VCityTeam/ExpeData-Workflows_testing/ArgoWorkflows/Argo_Worfkows_notes_and_tricks.md

 argo submit --log https://raw.githubusercontent.com/argoproj/argo-workflows/master/examples/hello-world.yaml
 ```

+Once the workflows were submitted, don't hesitate to explore the UI in order to
-Also fool around with the UI to observe the workflow execution and the associated info.
+observe the workflow execution and the associated info (e.g. logs).

-Access to the workflow related information through the CLI
+Also explore some workflow execution related information with argo CLI

 ```bash
 argo list           # Similar to `kubectl get wf`